AUCOHL/beekeeper-webui/README.md

     npm install -g socket.io node-getopt
 ## Beekeeper
 All dependencies required for Beekeeper must be met.
-A working Installation of Beekeeper must be installed in user home directory.
+A working Installation of Beekeeper must be installed in /usr/local/bin.
 Warning: When choosing Beekeeper installation directory don't place a trailing slash at the end of path.

 # Usage